All Books

 • Seek clarity on who you want to be and what you want to achieve.

-• Generate energy through healthy sleep, diet, and exercise habits.
+• Generate energy through proper diet, exercise, and sleep.

-• Develop influence by teaching others how to think and grow.
+• Develop influence by being a role model and helping others grow.

 Who Should Read

-Ambitious individuals aiming to reach the next level of success in their career.
+Ambitious individuals striving to reach the next level of success.

 #15